Tue, Jan 9, 2018 6:57 AM

 – Manil Maharjan

-This is a continuation of ShareSansar’s beginners guide to share market investment.
-Read Part 1, Part 2 and Part 4.
+This is a continuation of ShareSansar’s beginner's guide to share market investment.
+Read Part 1 and Part 2.

 In the second part of Beginner's guide, we were going through some of the investment options available for amateur investors when we discussed about IPO and FPO.
 Now, we will continue on other investment options:

 If you feel spending Rs.
 100 per share is something that can give you sleepless nights and restless days, then let’s learn about another cheaper but equally lucrative investment option.
 It’s quite agreeable that spending in shares and trading them in secondary market is prone to expose us to more risk.
 In such a situation comes an investment instrument called “Mutual Fund Scheme”.
 This is basically recommended for small and unexperienced investors as such shares could be purchased in Rs.
 10 per Kitta.
 The return from these instruments is also almost similar to that of other Rs.
 100 denominated shares as we can sell them later in higher price in secondary market or hold them to receive dividends for them (cash dividends).

 Now what about risk factor, there might be a question?
 These mutual funds are maintained and regulated by highly competitive investment management entities and there is relatively low risk associated with investment.
 It’s like, you give your money to competent investors and fund managers to invest and receive benefit from that same investment.
 There’s still an indirect risk in such that the funds are usually invested in stock market itself, but investing Rs.
 10 for every shares means the risk factor is very minimal and the investment is also diversified.
 Let it also be clear that the investors are required to invest at least Rs.
 1 thousand i.e. 100 kitta.